 When discussing technologies where you may experience difficulties finding suitable candidates, outsourcing the responsibility for (part) of your solution can be a good idea.

 For us, having a team with tremendous DataPower knowledge and experience, offering managed services came naturally.
-Being able able to offer our clients access to not only one consultant, but an entire team of experts for a monthly fee that will not eat up a huge chunk of the budget just seemed to make sense.
+Being able to offer our clients access to not only one consultant, but an entire team of experts for a monthly fee that will not eat up a massive chunk of the budget just seemed to make sense.

-As we gained more and more clients, we found ourselves working with other companies, including IBM’s DataPower team, who offered similar services, and we learned that we were not the only ones struggling with these kind of issues.
+As we gained more and more clients, we found ourselves working with other companies, including IBM’s DataPower team, who offered similar services, and we learned that we were not the only ones struggling with these kinds of issues.

 Get in touch

 Want to hear more about our services and projects?
 Feel free to contact us.Contact us